Softlr/Selenium.WebDriver.Extensions/README.md

  * Well documented code following strict StyleCop and FxCop rules

 # Installation
-Run the following command in Visual Studio Packet Manager Console.
+Run the following command in Visual Studio Package Manager Console.
 ```posh
 Install-Package Selenium.WebDriver.Extensions
 ```

 This will install the full package containing jQuery, Sizzle and query selector support.
-If you want to use only specific extensions you can do this by installing a specific package in Packet Manager Console.
+If you want to use only specific extensions you can do this by installing a specific package in Package Manager Console.

 ```posh
 Install-Package Selenium.WebDriver.Extensions.JQuery